henriqueholtz/Aws-Struggle/Compiled/Security, Identity & Compliance.md

 ## Amazon Inspector

-Monitor the security of EC2 instances (installing an agent)
+Monitor the security and performance of EC2 instances (installing an agent)

 ---